 Aside from that, it’s no joke that we have managed to swallow wholesale so much ‘god-given’ nonsense.
 It holds us captive and in a constant state of fear brought about by the zeal to conquer, conquer, conquer, achieve, achieve, without restraint, like a society of rugrats collectively going through its terrible 2’s.

-The severed umbilical cord of 1784 allowed for a lot of new movement and exploration: Napoleon had sent a team of thousands of archeologists, engineers and scientists to investigate the wonders and mysteries of ancient Egypt; the North Pole was explored; Orientalism, once held back at the Eastern frontier of the Austro-Hungarian Empire was suddenly a fascinating subject for the entire populous of Europe.
+The severed umbilical cord of 1784 allowed for much new movement and exploration: Napoleon had sent a team of thousands of archeologists, engineers and scientists to investigate the wonders and mysteries of ancient Egypt; the North Pole was explored (which also is the setting of Frankenstein and his monster’s final meeting); Orientalism, once held back at the Eastern frontier of the Austro-Hungarian Empire was suddenly a fascinating subject for the entire populous of Europe.
 All bets were off.

 But for now, I return to the strange logo of Vista Lirica: